Deep Learning for Joint Channel Estimation and Feedback in Massive MIMO Systems: Simulations and results

 \subsubsection{Simulation for the whole network}

 Table \ref{finalCompare} compares the performance of the two networks (CEFnet and PFnet).
-The reconstruction performance of the ideal case in the table refers to when the ideal channel matrix is input into the compression and feedback network of this study, which is used as a benchmark to compare the two networks in this study.
+The ideal case in the table refers to the method that feeds back the perfect downlink CSI with the feedback network proposed in this work.
 From the table, the reconstruction accuracy gets higher with the increase in pilot length for both networks.
 However, the improvement of the performance becomes less distinct when the pilot length gets long enough.
 For example, in the indoor scenario with CR=4, the NMSE decreases about 3.4 dB when the pilot length increases from 8 to 16, but the decrease is only about 0.9 dB when the pilot length of 16 turns 32.
 Moreover, the results also show that as the CR becomes larger, it gets much more difficult to reconstruct the channel.
-No matter in the indoor or outdoor scenario, the same trend is found in both CEFnet and PFnet.
-This may be attributed to that highly accurate reconstruction relies on the information contained in codewords.
+Be it in the indoor or outdoor scenario, the same trend is found in both CEFnet and PFnet.
+This may be attributed to the reason that highly accurate reconstruction relies on the information contained in codewords.
 When the CR is larger, the codewords become shorter and thus less useful channel information can be exploited for recovery.

 To compare the indoor and outdoor scenarios from the two tables, the NMSEs in the outdoor scenarios are generally larger than those indoors.
-It infers that it is much harder to reconstruct the outdoor channels than the indoor channels, which is due to the reason that the outdoor environment is more complex and harsher than the indoor one.
+It infers that it is much harder to reconstruct the outdoor channels than the indoor channels, because the outdoor environment is more complex and harsher than the indoor one.

 Then, to compare the CEFnet with PFnet, the ideal case where the input and target output are both ideal channel matrices is also listed in the table to serve as a benchmark.
 In the indoor scenario, the reconstruction performance of CEFnet is over 1 dB better than that of PFnet under all pilot lengths and all CRs.
 While in the outdoor, CEFnet outperforms PFnet only by a small margin in most cases, especially when the pilot length is short.
 Besides, although the NMSE performance demonstrates a predictable gap between the ideal case and the two frameworks, it turns out that CEFnet exhibits a similar performance as the ideal case when the pilot length is long enough, which also demonstrates that CEFnet has a powerful reconstruction ability.